 The last painting that was bought for the Ambassade Hotel in Amsterdam, and which could still be included in book the Cobra on the canal, is the first artwork in the collection by a female member of Cobra:

-Unlike Lotti van der Gaag (also in the collection), Alfelt took part in many important Cobra activities and discussions.
+Unlike Lotti van der Gaag (also in the collection of the Ambassade hotel), Alfelt took part in many important Cobra activities and discussions.

 Jean-Clarence Lambert: ‘Viewed from a Cobra perspective, Else Alfelt’s paintings, which were met with certain resistance anyway (among the Dutch who found her too abstract), are an enrichment through her engagement with the natural world, through the emotion that people jointly decided to call ‘frenzied’.’